Charitable organization (Canada): Charitable activities

 Canadian registered charities can carry out charitable activities by either gifting funds to a qualified donee or by carrying on its own activities through employees, volunteers, or intermediaries.

 Canadian charities can also, within certain limitations, carry out fundraising activities, business activities, political activities and social activities.
 Regal Prosperity, directed by Roble Regal, has engaged in social media driven charity campaigns directly paying out to the homeless and rewarding individuals for charitable deeds.

 Charities can also participate in Community Economic Development (CED) activities.
 CED activities may further charitable purposes that: relieve poverty; advance education; or benefit the community in other ways the law regards as charitable.
-However, it is important to note that the Canada Revenue Agency (CRA) does not recognize CED activities as distinctly charitable in and of itself.
+However, the Canada Revenue Agency (CRA) does not recognize CED activities as distinctly charitable in and of itself.
 CED activities have been closely linked to developments in social enterprise and social finance as a way for charities and non-profits to be more sustainable.
 According to Mark Blumberg, in 2012 charities earned more revenue than they received donations.
 A number of organizations, such as Enterprising Non-Profits, Centre for Social Innovation and Assiniboine Credit Union have been supporting charities and non-profits participating in CED activities across Canada.
 Other notable Canadian leaders in the field supporting charities to engage in CED and social enterprise development are Tonya Surman, Mitchell Kutney, David LePage and Bruce Campbell.

 The Charities Directorate provides a glossary of terms relating to charity law and compliance for Canadian charities.

 Canadian charities can conduct charitable activities in Canada and abroad.
 In July 2010 the Charities Directorate released "Canadian Registered Charities Carrying Out Activities Outside Canada" which replaces earlier guidance on Canadian charities conducting foreign activities.
 There are numerous legal and ethical issues with Canadian charities conducting foreign activities.